codio-c5/C5-Development/.guides/content/Lab-Part-1--Calculate-Public-and-Private-Keys-769c.md

 ## Create Public and Private Keys

 Pair up with a classmate.
-You're going to start by calculating a public key and a private key using the Diffie Helman Key Exchange protocol.
+You're going to start by calculating a public key and a private key using the Diffie-Helman Key Exchange protocol.
 Then you will exchange the public key with your partner.

+1. **First, ensure a uncluttered working environment.**
+{Cleanup}(sh /home/codio/workspace/diffiehellman/cleanup.sh)
 1. **Pick a partner.** One person will will take the role of Alice and the other is Bob.
 1. **Agree on two non-secret numbers.** Agree with your partner on two shared numbers, $P$ and $G$.
 They must be prime numbers.
   Here are a few prime numbers to use for $P$ and $G$: